Values

 The hours that members of the lab choose to work is up to them.
 We are each welcome to send work-related messages on the various communication platforms we use, or submit pull requests over the weekend or late at night, but no lab members are required to reply to them outside of their typical work hours.

 Lab members are welcome to work flexibly for any reason, this includes working remotely.
 All lab members are encouraged to attend our weekly lab meeting (which can be done remotely) and to participate to any lab activities.
-It is the policy of the Poisot Lab that every member is already self-motivated and may choose to deviate from a traditional 9 to 5 day in order to meet our collective goals.
+Our assumption is that every member is already self-motivated and may choose to deviate from a traditional 9 to 5 day in order to meet our collective goals.